Corten Steel: Is It Safe For Gardens?

 Sealing

-Once you’ve oxidized the corten steel, or once it’s reached your desired oxidation naturally, you can seal the metal to prevent further rusting.
-There are many sealants on the market that are appropriate for a project of this kind.
-Polyurethane-based sealants are best.
-Note that the seal will darken the bed’s exterior.
-That’s why it’s best to test before you settle on a seal.
+Keep in mind that sealing will darken the bed’s exterior, so it’s important to test before applying it fully.
 To do this, select a small area of the bed and apply the sealant.
-Allow it to dry completely.
-Then check the color to see if it matches your desired look.
-If you’re satisfied with the finished look, apply the sealant over the entire exterior of the bed.
+Allow it to dry completely, then check the color to ensure it matches your desired look.
+If you’re satisfied, apply the sealant over the entire exterior of the bed.

 Cleaning Corten Stains